GeoscienceAustralia/ga-wphase/README.md

 ## TODO

-I extracted this code from our private repository and ran a quick clean-up pass, but many improvements are possible:
+I extracted this code from our private repository and ran a quick clean-up pass, but many more improvements are possible:

 - Migrate to Python 3 and add SeisComP 4+ support to [scripts/wphase](scripts/wphase).
+- Improve the Python API to return the results (focal mech, derived origin, etc) in ObsPy or SeisComP data structures instead of the current nested dictionaries.
 - Migrate from basemap to cartopy.
 - Look into replacing the libtau fortran code with obspy's travel time model.
     - When this code was first developed, apparently the latter was too slow; but things might have improved or there might be optimizations we can make.
 - If both of the two above points are achieved, I think we could relicense under the more permissive Apache license (GA's preference).
+- Create a fully-baked docker image for production use.
-- Strip out the remaining dead code, refactor and document the remainder.
+- Strip out any remaining dead code, refactor and improve documentation of the remainder.
-- Create a docker image for production use
+- Create a fully-integrated SeisComP plugin/daemon that watches the messaging bus for events matching certain criteria and runs automatically (like `scautomt` does).

 ## License